 NAGC Professional Learning: Move from Hours to Outcomes with NAGC Micro-Credentials

-Action Labs are full day programs.
+The Action Labs below are full day programs.
 Registration is available while space lasts.
 Lunch is provided.
 Departure times from Convention Center will vary.

 Action Lab 1

 Twice-Exceptional Programs in Action at Arete Academy of Exceptional Education and Lionsgate Academy

 Observe how Arete, a school for twice-exceptional students in grades 4-12, caters to individual learning through a calm environment, engaging academics, relationship-building, and social-emotional development.
 In the afternoon, travel to Lionsgate Academy (for students with Asperger's syndrome and those on the autism spectrum in grades 7-12) to learn about a strengths-based leadership and enrichment program for twice-exceptional students.
 See structured opportunities where students practice and cultivate the skills and habits of successful leaders.